evelinadanielsson/car_dealer_case/README.md

 * [Node.js and NPM](https://nodejs.org/en/)
 * [MySQL](https://dev.mysql.com/downloads/installer/)

-Make sure you have all dependencies by running:

 ## Setup
 1. `npm install` to install the necessary packages.
 2. Update config/database.js with your MySQL database information and uncomment the line in the .gitignore to ignore the updated config file.